When using credit reports to consider whether to underwrite policies, insurers must comply with the Fair Credit Reporting Act.

 Consumer reports may include information about a person’s credit history, medical conditions, driving record, criminal activity, and even their participation in dangerous sports.

-You must have a permissible purpose before obtaining a consumer report — generally, that the report will be used in connection with the underwriting of insurance involving the consumer or with the consumer’s permission (§ 604) — and must take certain steps before and after you take an adverse action based on information in the report.
+You must have a permissible purpose before obtaining a consumer report — generally, that the report will be used in connection with the underwriting of insurance involving the consumer or with the consumer’s permission (§ 604) — and must take certain steps after you take an adverse action based on information in the report.

 If you need a consumer report that has medical information, you must get the applicant’s